Auto Racing Head & Neck Restraint Comparison

 Leatt MRX PRO No longer in production.

 HOW IT'S MADE Constructed from a glass reinforced nylon.
-A sliding Kevlar tethers connect the helmet to the restraint.
+Kevlar tethers connect the helmet to the restraint.
 The Z Tech has multiple sizing adjustment options, so multiple fasteners connect various sections.
 Padding is included underneath chest and shoulder parts.
 The Z Tech weighs around 2.3 pounds, which is slightly heavier than other devices, but like most race products, extreme lightweight equals more expensive.

 HOW IT'S WORN Slipped onto the neck from behind, The Z Tech rests on the top of the shoulders and the front "yoke" section continues downward on the upper chest.
 The front yoke section can be adjusted in angle and length.
 Each shoulder harness belt is located on top of the device to secure it to the driver.
 The rear section of the device that contains the tether which attaches to the helmet, can be adjusted in width.
 All adjustments need to be made before using the device in competition.